United Way - AMERICORPS PROGRAM

 Past AmeriCorps Member Positions

-#BeMoreLikeClaire-1 Part-Time Member (20 hours a week).
-Assist in the development, implementation, and evaluation of the volunteer program.
+#BeMoreLikeClaire-Assist in the development, implementation, and evaluation of the volunteer program.
 Assist in COVID recovery through donation and volunteer management, collaborating with community groups and partner agencies.

 Reasonable Accommodation: United Way of Douglas County will provide reasonable accommodation to the known mental or physical disabilities of otherwise qualified members, service recipients, applicants, and program staff.
 All selections and project assignments will be made without regard to the need to provide reasonable accommodation.